GaioTransposon/metadata_mining/README.md

 <a name="overall-gpt-performance"></a>
 #### Overall GPT performance:

-This script assesses the overall performance of all GPT runs against the benchmark.
+This script assesses the overall performance of all GPT (OpenAI) runs against the benchmark.
 You can choose not to include certain files to the overall analysis by adding them to the overall_analysis_excluded_files.txt file.

 ```
 docker run -it --rm \